 So he's 36, said by professional analysts not to be among the top tier of players.

-So now that Jason Collins has come out as gay, none of that's gonna matter when he's not given a contract when this one expires.
+So now that Jason Collins has come out as gay, none of that's going to matter when he's not given a contract when this one expires.

-If just is just the way I think.
+If, just this is just the way I think.

 I'm sorry, folks.